Kundt spacetimes minimally coupled to scalar field: Scalar waves

-Note that gradient of the scalar field is now aligned with the null congruence defining the properties of spacetime ($\nabla^{\mu}\varphi \propto \partial_{v}$) which is not possible in the case of Robinson-Trautman family \cite{Tahamtan} where the nonzero expansion of the congruence disallows completely aligned scalar field.
+Note that the gradient of the scalar field is now aligned with the null congruence defining the properties of spacetime ($\nabla^{\mu}\varphi \propto \partial_{v}$) which is not possible in the case of Robinson-Trautman family \cite{Tahamtan} where the nonzero expansion of the congruence disallows completely aligned scalar field.
 Such alignment means that scalar field propagates along this null direction and can be interpreted as a scalar wave.
-Einstein tensor then simplifies into the following form for metric (\ref{special case})